MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 4. Copy the .CER file to the NCCertificate.cr folder.
 5. Copy the public key of the CA in .CER format to TrustedRootCertificate.cr.

+> [!NOTE]
-**Note**: Ensure that the enterprise CA is configured for certificate auto enrollment.
+> Ensure that the enterprise CA is configured for certificate auto enrollment.

 ## Set up the service template